Patient education: Treatment of attention deficit hyperactivity disorder in children (Beyond the Basics)

 Attention deficit hyperactivity disorder (ADHD) is a condition that causes trouble paying attention, hyperactivity, and impulsive behavior.
 It is often first recognized in early childhood.
 ADHD can affect a child's thinking, performance in school, behavior, feelings, and relationships with others.
 It often continues into adulthood.

-Treatments for ADHD include medicines, behavior training, counseling, and changes at school.
+Treatments for ADHD include medicines, behavior training, counseling, and changes at school and/or at home.
 These treatments can be used alone or in combination.
 The best treatment or combination of treatments depends on your child's situation.
 A doctor or nurse can guide you and your child as treatment begins.

 The treatment of attention deficit hyperactivity disorder in children and adolescents will be reviewed here.
 A topic that discusses the symptoms and diagnosis of ADHD is available separately.
 (See "Patient education: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)".)

 More detailed information about ADHD in children is available by subscription.
 (See "Attention deficit hyperactivity disorder in children and adolescents: Clinical features and evaluation" and "Pharmacology of drugs used to treat attention deficit hyperactivity disorder in children and adolescents" and "Attention deficit hyperactivity disorder in children and adolescents: Overview of treatment and prognosis".)

 DOES MY CHILD NEED ADHD TREATMENT?

-Some parents wonder if treatment for ADHD is necessary.
+Some parents wonder if treatment for attention deficit hyperactivity disorder (ADHD) is necessary.
 Most experts agree that unrecognized and untreated ADHD can have serious consequences, including school failure and drop out, depression, poor behavior, failed relationships, poor performance in the workplace, and increased risk of accidents.
 Treatment can help a child to:

 ●Have better relationships with parents, teachers, siblings, or peers (eg, play without fighting at recess)